Emilinya/topomax/README.md

     volume_fraction: f64,
 }
 ```
-The width and height is the width and height of your domain, and the volume_fraction is the volume fraction for the volume constraint.
+Where you specify the width and height of your domain and the volume fraction for the volume constraint.
 The penalties are a list of either $p$-values for elasticity or $q$-values for fluids.
 The program will use the finished design for the previous penalty as the initial design for the next penalty, which allows for iterative refinement of a design as seen in the twin pipe example.
 The two step-size values must be found manually by testing several values and using the best one.

 ### Fluid problem
 For a fluid problem, the fluid parameters are: